CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used for interactive websites.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. allows coders to track their progress overtime.
+2. allows coders to share their code with their collegues and its also open source.
+3. helps with collaboration  amoung developers

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it to your account and can contribute to the repository.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+you become an owner of that repository

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+its a request to merge files together.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+its a record of all the commits made in a Git repository.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to the corresponding repository on GitHub's remote server.

 ## Question 14